electrode-io/electrode-native/docs/cli/publish-container.md

 #### Description

-* This command can be used to publish a local Container to a remote repository using a given publisher.
+* This command can be used to publish a local Container to a repository, using a given publisher.

 ### Currently Available Official Publishers